dirvine/data_chain/docs/data_blocks.md

 A non archive node can request old data from existing archive nodes in a group, but the rate should be limited in cases where there are already three such nodes in a group.
 These messages will be the lowest priority messages in the group.
-Tehreby any attacker will require to become an archive node and this will take time, unless the group falls below three archive nodes in which case the priority is increased on such relocation messages.
+Thereby any attacker will require to become an archive node and this will take time, unless the group falls below three archive nodes in which case the priority is increased on such relocation messages.